Synthetixio/synthetix/docs/contracts/RewardEscrow.md

 Returns the full vesting schedule for a given account.

+!!! todo "TODO: Investigate Efficiency"
+    Hopefully this is probably not too inefficient as the array will mostly be trailing zeroes.
+Not sure if the RLP encoding represents such arrays more efficiently or not.
+Largely won't matter if it's just a view function being used by dapps, however.

 ???+ example "Details"
     **Signature**

     `checkAccountSchedule(address account) public view returns (uint[520])`

-    ??? todo Investigate Efficiency
-        Hopefully this is probably not too inefficient as the array will mostly be trailing zeroes.
-Not sure if the RLP encoding represents such arrays more efficiently or not.
-Largely won't matter if it's just a view function being used by dapps, however.

 ---

 ### `appendVestingEntry`

 This function allows the [`FeePool`](FeePool.md) contract to add a new entry to a given account's vesting schedule when it claims its fees.
 All new entries are set to vest after one year.

+???+ note "A Minor Note on Efficiency"
+    Note that this function checks that the new vesting timestamp (`now + 52 weeks`) is after the last vesting entry's timestamp, if one exists.
+In most cases this requirement can't be violated, since `now` increases monotonically.
+In the worst case where multiple calls are made for a given account in a single block, they go through with the same timestamp, so only the first one will be accepted.
+But in this case, a user's last fee withdrawal will have been set, and `quantity` will be zero, which fails an earlier precondition.

+    The function also needlessly recomputes `numVestingEntries`, which is already stored in the `scheduleLength` local.

 ???+ example "Details"
     **Signature**